EndPointCorp/end-point-blog/2022/04/12/quartz-schduler-as-a-service.html.md

 ### Design

-As I suggested a model above as a scheduling service solution here is a high level design of the model.
+As I suggested a model above as a scheduling service solution, here is a high level design of the model.

 ![](/blog/2022/04/12/qs-service-design.png)